Your

 Tony Bakeberg, Waverly, Minnesota

 Tony hails from a 230-cow dairy farm located west of Minneapolis.
 He operates the dairy along with his parents, brother and sister.
 They also raise all their own replacement heifers and feed out all bull calves to market steers.
 In addition, the Bakebergs farm about 1,000 acres, which enables them to grow all their own forages and grains for the herd plus have acreage to cash crop and sell commodities.
-Tony was newly elected to the GENEX Council in 2021.
+Tony was elected to the GENEX council in 2021.

 Tier 4